adampattersonct/msqe-rag/README.md

 ## Overview

 This project provides a foundational RAG system that runs completely locally without requiring API keys.
-It's designed as a learning template for students to understand RAG architecture and experiment with enhancements.
+It's designed as a learning template for students to understand RAG architecture and experiment with features.
+There are many suggestions below for students to expand on this template.
+Students are encouraged to use LLM tools to assist them in coding.
+Note: This project will download Phi-2 to hard drive (~5GB).
+Models may be deleted from your computer hard drive after project completion.

 **Course:** ECON 5502 — Fall 2025